Security & trust

 We hold the keys to your sites.
 Here’s how we keep them safe.

-PowerSEC is built for the unglamorous reality of running other people’s WordPress sites: signed actions, scoped keys, encrypted secrets, and backups you can actually restore.
+PowerSEC is built for the unglamorous reality of running other people’s WordPress sites: signed actions, scoped keys, encrypted transport, and backups you can actually restore.

 Signed, auditable remote actions